7 Golden rules for employee motivation

-If the HR department has done everything right when selecting employees, theoretically everything should be perfect in your company: You are surrounded by prudent, entrepreneurial employees and can take care of the framework conditions in peace.
+If the HR department did everything right when it came to selecting employees, everything should theoretically be fine in your company: You are surrounded by prudent, entrepreneurial employees and can take care of the design of the framework conditions.
 Unfortunately, the reality is often different ...

 Rule no. 1: Expect little from others and much from yourself, then you are spared some trouble.

-Honestly, have not you ever wondered who motivates you?
-Who gives you every day the strength and energy to face the challenges?
+Honestly, haven't you ever wondered who actually motivates you?
+Who gives you the strength and energy every day to face the challenges?
 Not every day is successful.
-Sometimes it is "just" the slow progress that you can enjoy.
+Sometimes it is "only" the slow progress that you can enjoy.